 Cross-selling and upselling can happen at any point in the buyer’s journey.
 And HubSpot research says that mapping out the customer journey to identify the most effective opportunities to upsell or cross-sell is one of the most effective strategies.
 Other top strategies include:

 Below are our best practices to learn how to cross-sell and upsell:

 You may already know about buyer personas, but it's important to get to know your audience once they've already bought your product, too.
 Use demographic and psychographic information about your customers — along with customer feedback — to create personas for your customers and understand their goals and challenges to identify the most helpful, relevant products you could cross-sell and upsell.

 2. Build out customer journeys.

-Along the lines of the first step, map out customer journeys to identify how they will use your product and how it will help them grow.
+Next, map out customer journeys to identify how they will use your product and how it will help them grow.
 When your customers get to the point where they're seeing results (thanks to your product), they'll start telling other people about it and driving referrals.